 WHY YOU’LL LOVE THIS RECIPE

 - It’s creamy, pumpkin-y fall goodness…need I say more?!

 - Super impressive for a weekend meal and great for entertaining.

-- It’s a lot easier than you think!
+- Delicious, creamy risotto that is a lot easier to make than you think!

 - Bacon…lots of it.
 End of story.

-You’ll need the following ingredients to make this delicious Pumpkin Risotto with Mushrooms and Bacon:
+You’ll need the following ingredients to make this delicious Pumpkin and Mushroom Risotto:

 Pumpkin: Just pure, canned pumpkin is perfect.
 Make sure it isn’t seasoned with any other flavors or spices (AKA: Pumpkin Pie Filling!).

 Bacon: You can use any kind of bacon you like, but thick cut works best.

 Mushrooms: Whatever your favorite type of mushrooms are, use them!
 My faves are portobello and cremini.
 Not a fan?
 Leave them out or check out these 14 Simple Substitutes for Mushrooms.